-I am a full time medical writer at a small pharmaceutical company in Silicon Valley.
-I am also a freelance writer and editor with 4+ years of experience working on press releases, guest articles, blogs, website copy, technical white papers, presentations, and brochures of all shapes and sizes.
+Science Communications: Both during and after graduate school I worked as a science writer and editor (currently with 10+ years of experience working on manuscripts, press releases, guest articles, blogs, website copy, technical white papers, presentations, and brochures of all shapes and sizes).

-I am currently the President/Chapter Representative of the Bay Area Chapter of the Society for Neuroscience.
-In 2018-19 I reactivated the chapter, recruited over 100 Bay Area neuroscientists to join, and organized a symposium.
+Science Advocacy and Outreach: I am currently the President/Chapter Representative of the Bay Area Chapter of the Society for Neuroscience.
+In 2018-19 I reactivated the chapter, recruited over 100 Bay Area neuroscientists to join, and organized a symposium with over 100 local neuroscientists in attendance.
 I solicited donations for the Bay Area Brain Symposium to cover the expense of opening the event to undergraduate, graduate, and post-doctoral researchers.